will-wow/typed-htmx-go/README.md

 However, when using it I have to have the [docs](https://htmx.org/reference) open, to look up the specifics of each modifier.
 I wanted the simplicity of HTMX, the editor support of Go, and beautiful integration with Templ, without sacrificing performance.
 I built typed-htmx-go.

-`hx.NewTempl()` provides an `hx` struct that exposes all documented [HTMX attributes](https://htmx.org/reference/) as Go functions, and returns either [templ.Attributes](https://templ.guide/syntax-and-usage/attributes) for to be spread into a Templ element, or an attribute `g.Node` for Gomponents.
-You can also support other templating libraries by simply passing a new attribute constructor to `HX{}`.
+`hx.NewTempl()` provides an `hx` struct that exposes all documented [HTMX attributes](https://htmx.org/reference/) as Go functions, and [templ.Attributes](https://templ.guide/syntax-and-usage/attributes) to be spread into a Templ element. `hx.NewGomponents()` returns an `hx` struct that exposes attributes as functions that return `g.Node` attributes instead..
+You can also support other templating libraries by simply passing an `attr` function to `htmx.NewHX(attr)`.

 Each function and option includes a Godoc comment copied from the extensive HTMX docs, so you can access that documentation right from the comfort of your editor.